Cameroon legend Eto'o appears to lash out at man

 Eto'o, who is now president of his country's football federation (Fecafoot), posed for several pictures with supporters before getting into an angry altercation with another man with a video camera.

-Footage showed Eto'o advancing towards the man before he was restrained by bystanders, but the 41-year-old then broke free and appeared to lash out towards the victim with his knee.
+Footage showed Eto'o advancing towards the man before he was restrained by bystanders, but the 41-year-old then broke free and appeared to lash out towards the man with his knee.

 The four-time African Footballer of the Year is also an ambassador for Qatar's Supreme Committee for Delivery & Legacy, which is overseeing the organisation of the World Cup alongside world governing body Fifa.